cosmicvibes/docs/configuration/general.md

 ## Eyewitness helper

 Throughout the package we will display introductory/helper information on each page to help you navigate your way around.
-Once you are familar with Eyewitness you can choose to turn these off.
+Once you are familiar with Eyewitness you can choose to turn these off.

 ```diff
 - 'display_helpers' => true,